Photos courtesy of Kevin Murphy Photography

-The first event of the Teaching and Learning War Research Network – Their Past, Their Memory? – will take place on 15 September 2017 at KCL’s Strand Campus in London.
+The first event of the Teaching and Learning War Research Network – Their Past, Their Memory? – took place on 15 September 2017 at KCL’s Strand Campus in London.

 - What is being remembered via teaching and learning activities on the two world wars, why, and with what consequences for young people?